-Power Trim
+Power Trim/Trim Tabs

 Stern drive boats have the ability to angle in or out their drive unit in relationship to the transom.
-This is accomplished by hydraulic shocks located on the lower unit housing along with an electrical trim pump and sender unit that reads the drive angle and sends information to the chart plotter showing a reading.
+This is accomplished by hydraulic shocks located on the lower unit housing along with an electrical sender unit that reads the drive angle and sends information to the chart plotter showing a reading.